David Belgrod

 About Me

-I recently earned my Master’s degree in Computer Science from the Courant Institute, New York University, working as a research assistant under Professor Daniele Panozzo at the Geometric Computing Lab.
-My research focuses on collision detection, physical simulation, and parallel computing.
+I earned my Master’s degree in Computer Science from the Courant Institute, New York University, working as a research assistant under Professor Daniele Panozzo at the Geometric Computing Lab.
+My research focused on collision detection, physical simulation, and parallel computing.

 Interests